jabley/monkeyinterpreter/rust/rmonkey/README.md

 * this is a direct port of the Go version to Rust.
 Some Go idioms will not translate well.
 For example, the Go version does not need to copy Object implementations. `vm.push` will push the pointer.
 In Rust, ownership rules mean that with the current design, we need to clone constant Objects when pushing them on to the stack.
-An performance improvement in the Rust implementation might mean that `vm.pop()` will return an owned Object, rather than a borrowed one?
+A performance improvement in the Rust implementation might mean that `vm.pop()` will return an owned Object, rather than a borrowed one?

-It's been a really interesting exercise.
+It's been a fascinating exercise.
 I've not yet found many other Rust-based stack VMs to compare approaches and learn from.

 ## Profiling